Fxrialab/dandelion-docs/admin/api/api.md

-# Các api của dandelion admin
+# APIS of Dandelion

-## API admin:
+## API Admin:

-- login: Đăng nhập
+- Login: to sign in the page
-- Register: Đăng ký thành viên quản lý
+- Register: To register the Administrator
-- Profile: Thông tin ptofile của mỗi thành viên khi đăng nhập thành công
+- Profile: Saving the profile information after register successfully
-- adminactive: cho admin này được quản lý hay không
+- adminactive: Allow admin manager or Block
-- forgotPassword:  thay đổi mật khẩu
+- forgotPassword:  Change password

-## API user:
+## API User:

-- users: list tất cả các thành viên đã đăng ký
+- Users: List all members registered.
-- user: hiện thị thông tin chi tiết của mỗi thành viên gồm có thông tin thành viên, số lần post bài, số lần like, comment...
+- User: Display detail informationh of each members that include member information, number of posts, number of likes, comment...
-- useractive: cập nhật status của user, nếu status mà bằng 1 thì hoạt động, ngược lại là không.
+- Useractive: Update status of user, if the status has result 1 so Activity, if not it is Unactivity.

-## API posts:
+## API Posts:

-- posts: hiện thị tất cả các bài viết của các thành viên.
+- Posts: Show all posts of members.
-- postactive: cho bài biết này được active hay không
+- Postactive: Allow post or Block.

-## API comments:
+## API Comments:

-- comments: hiện thị tất cả các bình luận của các thành viên.
+- Comments: Display all comments of members.
-- commentactive: cho bài bình luận này được active hay không
+- Commentactive: Allow this comment or Block.

-## API groups:
+## API Groups:

-- groups: hiện thị tất cả các nhóm của các thành viên
+- Groups: Show all groups of members.

-## API photos:
+## API Photos:

-- photos: hiện thị tất cả các hình ảnh của các thành viên đã đăng.
+- Photos: Show all photos that members post.

-## API themes:
+## API Themes:

-- themes:  hiện thị tất cả các loại theme
+- Themes:  Display all themes.
-- install: Cài đặt theme cho web
+- Install: Install Theme for Web
-- remove: xóa theme
+- Remove: Delete theme
-- detail: chi tiết themes
+- Detail: show detail of themes

-## API plugin:
+## API Plugin:

-- plugin: hiện thị tất cả các plugin
+- Plugin: show all plugins.
-- detail: chi tiết plugin
+- Detail: show details of plugin
-- install: cài đặt plugin
+- Install: Installing plugins
-- remove: xóa plugin
+- Remove: delete plugin
-- upload: upload các plugin
+- Upload: upload plugins

 -